TYPES OF SUPPORT

 WHAT IS IT?

 Some victims/survivors may find talking with a counsellor helpful.
-Seven community-based organizations in Nova Scotia provide free therapy for those who have been subjected to sexual violence.
+The community-based Sexualized Violence Trauma Therapy Program offers up to 20 free sessions for those who have been subjected to sexual violence.

 WHO IS IT FOR?